top of page

 • Prerequisite: Fundamentals of AD

-• Students bring short example of AD for presentation, discussion, and feedback
+• Students bring short examples of their own description for presentation, discussion, and feedback

-• How to locate quality critique and the importance of consulting with the blind and low vision community
+• Discussion of how to locate quality critique and the importance of consulting with the blind and low vision community

-• Addressing progression of diversity and inclusion in AD
+• Addressing progression of representation, diversity and inclusion in professional AD

 • How to give and receive constructive feedback